etorreborre/registry/doc/registry.md

   +: end
 ```

-In the code above `end` is the "empty" registry and `+:` adds a new element to the registry. `fun` is a function which help us describe registry elements which can only be described with their type information like functions (they have a `Typeable` instance), versus `val` which represents elements which can also be displayed in full (they have a `Show` instance).
+In the code above `end` is the "empty" registry and `+:` adds a new element to the registry. `fun` is a function which helps us describe registry elements which can only be described with their type information like functions (they have a `Typeable` instance), versus `val` which represents elements which can also be displayed in full (they have a `Show` instance).
 See the [Reference guide](./reference.md) for a list of all those functions.

 With a `registry` we can ask to make any encoder
 ```haskell